it4lo/integration_ngo/README.md

   -  module-alias https://www.npmjs.com/package/module-alias

-    This lib is one of the most practical things I discovered, it organizes your code and you stop placing those huge imports with the folder path.
-    Just add an alias to the folder you want to use and that's it, it's very practical.
+    This lib is one of the most practical things I discovered, It organizes your code and you stop placing those huge imports with the folder path.
+Just add an alias to the folder you want to use and that's it.

-    Essa lib é uma das coisas mais práticas que eu descobri, organiza seu código e você para de colocar aquelas importações enorme com o caminho da pasta.
-Basta você adicionar um alias a pasta que deseja usar e pronto, é muito prático.

   - bcrypts https://www.npmjs.com/package/bcryptjs